nabsabraham/pandas-erd/README.md

 ![example image](example_erd.png "Title")
 ### TO-DO
 * add a relationship tracker
+* add ability to either use left_on,right_on or on similar to pandas merge
 * add way to only add meta information rather than whole df
 * remove kwargs
 * doc string for create edge method